nanomosfet/MovieCreator/README.md

 ```
 Now call `fresh_tomatoes.open_movies_page(favorite_movies)`

-Your favorite movies should pop open on your default browser.
+Your favorite movies should pop open on your default browser and
+a fresh_tomatoes.html file should be located in your run directory.

 You can run this example with example.py